yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 Read over the specifications provided for the *Graph* class in `Graph.h`.
 Make sure that you understand the overview for *Graph* and the specifications for the given methods.

 Fill in an implementation for the methods in the specification of *Graph*, according to the specifications.
 You may define new helper methods in `Graph.m` if you need them.
 You may not add public methods; the external interface must remain the same.
 Also implement the private `checkRep:` method to help you test whether or not a *Graph* instance violates the representation invariants.
 We highly recommend you use `checkRep:` in the code you write.
-Think about the issues discussed in the **Problem 1 (2)** when deciding where `checkRep:` should be called.
+Think about the issues discussed in **Problem 1.2** when deciding where `checkRep:` should be called.

 Answer the following questions in `design.txt`:

 1. Where did you include calls to `checkRep:` (at the beginning of methods, the end of methods, the beginning of constructors, the end of constructors, some combination)?
 Why?
-2. In **Problem 1 (4)**, you had explored the different types of graph representations.
+2. In **Problem 1.4**, you had explored the different types of graph representations.
 Briefly explain why you chose the representation you did in order to implement the Graph ADT.
 3. Imagine that the original representation invariant was changed such that the *Graph* was required to be **directed**.
 Which method or constructor implementations would have to change?
 Please list them.
 For each changed piece of code, describe the changes informally, and indicate how much more or less complex (in terms of code clarity and/or execution efficiency) the result would be.
 Note that the new implementations must still adhere to the given spec.
 4. Imagine that the original representation invariant was changed to include a new requirement that there can be **at most 1 edge** between a source and destination node.
 Which method or constructor implementations would have to change?
 Please list them.
 For each changed piece of code, describe the changes informally, and indicate how much more or less complex (in terms of code clarity and/or execution efficiency) the result would be.
 Note that the new implementations must still adhere to the given spec.